arinWald/KaChowEngine/README.md

 ### Console

 The 'Console' provides a central location for important logs and messages, making it easy to debug and monitor.

+### Viewports

+Now you can visualize the Scene Window and the Game Window.
+Also, full implementation and functionality of Play, Pause and Stop buttons with a cool camera animation.

 ### External Libraries